JackDougherty/jack-site/_pages/educ309.md

 - Everyone: update on your progress in conducting your first interview
 - [How to Digitally Record and Transcribe Interviews](https://jackdougherty.org/2019/01/01/record-and-transcribe-interview/)
 - Sample masked interview transcripts, FYSM 2013 <http://moodle.trincoll.edu>
-- Upload each interview audio file using your name & number (e.g. Jack1.mp3) <https://form.jotform.com/62918457632161>
+- Upload each interview audio file using your name & number (e.g. Jack1.mp3) <https://form.jotform.com/62918457632161>.
+The instructor will arrange for a first-pass transcription using automated Trint software, and will email the file back to the student to clean up.
-- Upload each interview transcript *link to come*

 - Read Megan Brown and Mabel Silva, "Trinity's Relationship with the Neighborhood: Results from a Community Resident Survey," October 2019.
 Paper draft handed out in class, online version to come.
 - Learn about Hartford Neighborhood Revitalization Zones (NRZs) <https://www.hartford2000.org/find-your-nrz/>
 - Assign short essay #4, which requires attending one of the following NRZ meetings with me to listen to neighborhood residents and write down their feedback about the report above, and submitting it 48 hours after the event:
-  - Tues Oct 15th at 5:30pm, Frog Hollow NRZ, 70 Vernon St, with students _______
+  - Tues Oct 15th at 5:30pm, Frog Hollow NRZ, 70 Vernon St, with students Eleanor, Elizabeth Densen, Rafael
-  - Tues Nov 12th at 6pm, Southwest/Behind the Rocks NRZ, Free Center, 460 New Britain Ave, with students _____
+  - Tues Nov 12th at 6pm, Southwest/Behind the Rocks NRZ, Free Center, 460 New Britain Ave, with students Clare, Elizabeth Daly
   - Thur Nov 14th at 6pm, Maple Ave NRZ, St. Augustine Church, 10 Campfield Ave, with students ______
   - one more TBA, with students ______